Barbera d’Asti DOCG

 Aging adds austerity, a touch of tannin (always sweet and velvety) with hints of woody essences, opening to spices and vanilla.

-Barbera d'Asti is served in large tulip-shaped glasses at a temperature of 18° to 20° C.
+Barbera d'Asti is served in large ballon-shaped glasses at a temperature of 18° to 20° C.

 Barbera d'Asti is the essence of an all-meal wine.

 It prefers stuffed pasta dishes, red meats, grilled meats and medium-aged cheeses.